kubeflow/website/content/docs/started/getting-started-gke.md

 ### Using Cloud Filestore with Kubeflow

-[Google Cloud File Store](https://cloud.google.com/filestore/docs/) is a fully managed NFS offering.
+[Cloud File Store](https://cloud.google.com/filestore/docs/) is a fully managed NFS offering.
 Cloud Filestore is very useful for creating a shared filesystem that can be mounted into pods such as Jupyter.

 To setup Cloud Filestore and use it with Kubeflow follow the directions below.